Towards Long-Lived Robots: Continual Learning VLA Models via Reinforcement Fine-Tuning: Introduction

 In this work, we propose a simple yet effective post-training paradigm for VLA models named \textbf{LifeLong-RFT}.
-By designing a \textbf{M}ulti-\textbf{D}imensional \textbf{P}rocess \textbf{R}eward (MDPR) mechanism, we enable chunking-level on-policy reinforcement fine-tuning without requiring interaction with the environment.
+By designing a multi-dimensional process reward mechanism, we enable chunking-level on-policy reinforcement fine-tuning without requiring interaction with the environment.
 Specifically, we decompose this mechanism into three dimensions to provide comprehensive rewards.
 First, we introduce the \textbf{Q}uantized \textbf{A}ction \textbf{C}onsistency \textbf{R}eward (QACR).
 Given that VLAs are built upon VLM backbones to generate discrete action tokens, QACR ensures precise prediction within the quantized action space by measuring the consistency between predicted and target tokens.
 Second, we design the \textbf{C}ontinuous \textbf{T}rajectory \textbf{A}lignment \textbf{R}eward (CTAR).
 While QACR ensures accuracy within the quantized action space, physical execution necessitates alignment with continuous trajectories.
 To this end, CTAR utilizes decoded action chunks to compute chunking-level rewards based on spatial deviations from reference trajectories, incentivizing the model to explore optimal motions.
 Third, we introduce the \textbf{F}ormat \textbf{C}ompliance \textbf{R}eward (FCR).
 Due to the generative diversity of VLA backbones, the model is prone to producing structurally invalid outputs (\eg, mismatched action dimensions and inconsistent prediction horizons).
 To mitigate this instability, the FCR functions as a binary reward that promotes adherence to valid formats, ensuring action executability and enhancing inference efficiency.

-Our main contributions are summarized as follows: 1) We propose \textbf{LifeLong-RFT}, a post-training strategy that integrates chunking-level on-policy reinforcement learning with the \textbf{M}ulti-\textbf{D}imensional \textbf{P}rocess \textbf{R}eward (MDPR).
+Our main contributions are summarized as follows: 1) We propose \textbf{LifeLong-RFT}, a post-training strategy that integrates chunking-level on-policy reinforcement learning with the multi-dimensional process reward.
 This approach enables VLAs to continually master new tasks with limited demonstrations while preserving original capabilities.